wkolowski/Type-Theory-Wishlist/README.md

 & r tl => (split s.tl.tl).r
 ```

-Last but not least, we can combine copattern matching with pattern matching.
+We can combine copattern matching with pattern matching.
 Below we define a function `streamize (x : A) : List A -> Stream A` that turns a list into a stream - once we run out of list elements, the rest of the stream is all `x`s.
 In this definition, our copatterns match the output (of type `Stream A`), whereas the patterns match the input (of type `List A`).

 ```
 streamize (x : A) : List A -> Stream A